cvidhyac/learn-python/datascience-intro.md

 ## Numpy

-* Numeric python - most two dimensional array in python always use numpy
+* Numeric python - most two-dimensional array in python always use numpy
-* Pandas is based on numpy
+* Pandas library is based on numpy

 ## Data visualization
 - seaborn